DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 ### Ex.4.
 Using target_pose field

-To use this field, which is convenient representation of pose (```geometry_msgs/PoseStamped```) let's define order with cases and all mandatory fields learned from previous examples.
+To use this field, which is a convenient representation of pose (```geometry_msgs/PoseStamped```) let's define an order with cases and all mandatory fields learned from previous examples.

 ```yaml
   my_order: